Coronary Atherosclerosis

 Read More

-Controlling you Blood Pressure
+High Blood Pressure

-Controlling you Blood Pressure
+High Blood Pressure

 • High blood pressure is a very serious condition, and is important to control to prevent complications such as Stroke, Heart Attack, Kidney Failure, blindness.
 Some ways by which you can do this are: